mitenmit/threefold/README.md

 Or do `composer create-project accommodavid\threefold` if you have Composer installed.

 ### Are there special features?
 Glad you asked.
 Threefold includes a built-in 404-page and a ton of small helpers to get you going quickly.
 Under the hood is Twig, which allows you to put things in your pages like `{{ title }}` and have them filled automatically.
 You can add custom metadata to your page with simple JSON and access it everywhere, like a custom header image for each page.
 There is support for subfolders, so you can group pages together without worrying about weird URLs.
+Oh, and if you're on Mac or Linux, you can test Threefold locally by running `bin/threefold`.

 ### Do I need anything special to run Threefold?
 If your server supports PHP5.4 and mod_rewrite, no. For earlier PHP versions, you have to enable `short_open_tags`.